These informational guidelines outline requirements and procedures for applying for grant support of an Idaho aviation activity.

 IAF Conditions for Acceptance for Awards

-If a grant is awarded, IAF will issue a notice and acceptance form that indicates all conditions to be fulfilled by the applicant, and the applicant must agree to comply with all such requirements by signing and returning our Conditions of Acceptance form.
+If a grant is awarded, IAF will notify the applicant by email and hard copy, which will specify conditions to be fulfilled by the applicant.
+The applicant must agree to comply with all such requirements by signing and returning the document before the funds will be dispersed.

 The conditions provide for such reporting and feedback as needed by the IAF to assure that the project is completed as proposed; that unused funds will be returned; that the applicant will be responsible for reporting and paying any taxes that might be due; and that any other conditions are met.